NealSmalley/startup/confilictTest.md

-This is text this is text this is text
+This is text this is text this is text This is text this was edited on github